Centers and Institutes

-The College of Social Sciences and Public Policy hosts a number of centers and institutes that continually contribute to their respective academic communities, as well as enrich the opportunities of our students.
+The College of Social Sciences and Public Policy hosts a number of centers and institutes that continually contribute to their respective academic communities and enrich the opportunities of our students.

-- LeRoy Collins Institute is an independent, nonpartisan and non-profit organization, which studies and promotes creative solutions to major private and public issues facing the people of Florida and the nation.
-The Institute, located in Tallahassee at Florida State University, is affiliated with the State University System of Florida and works in collaboration with the state's public universities.
-The Collins Institute has worked in the fields of civic education, constitutional revision, hurricane protection, criminal justice and urban planning.
-The Institute directs its work to issues near the top of the public agenda.
+LeRoy Collins Institute is an independent, nonpartisan statewide policy organization that studies and promotes creative solutions to major private and public issues facing the people of Florida and the nation.
+The Institute directs its work to issues near the top of the public agenda, working in the fields of civic education, constitutional revision, hurricane protection, criminal justice and urban planning.

 Pepper Institute on Aging and Public Policy serves as coordinator and facilitator for the multidisciplinary work in aging studies at Florida State University, supporting individual or collaborative research projects as well as graduate training and other campus-wide educational initiatives.
 The Institute also sponsors the Osher Lifelong Learning Institute, which encourages elders to return to campus to continue to learn, while participating in university research projects and intergenerational education.